275244143/vimmake/README.md

 This plugin is inspired by GEdit's `External Tool` which enables you to compile and run your project in a efficient way.
 Each tool is a single shell script defined by user which can be used to execute Makefile or compile/run a single file with customizable compile flags and run options.

-Vim has numerous community plugins and I have tried some.
+Vim has numerous community plugins for building or running programs, and I have tried some.
 Most of them are really great in certain extent but still cannot fully satisfy my need.
 Therefore I decided to reference their packages and make my own.

 ## Feature